 • Please check current CDC recommendations for travel to Finland and Norway, and consult with your doctor about general travel vaccinations you should have as precaution for travel.
 See the “General Health and Inoculations” section below.

 • Soft sided luggage/duffel bags are easiest for packing the vans.
 Pack essential medications in your carry-on luggage, as well as one day of clothing and optics in case of luggage delay.
+See "Packing List" TAB for details.

 Passports, Visas & Documents

-You must have a passport that is in good condition and is valid for six months AFTER your scheduled return to the U.S. You should have at least one blank page per stamp.
+Passport: You must have a passport that is in good condition and is valid for at least six (6) months beyond your scheduled return to the U.S. You should have at least two (2) blank pages per stamp.
 The blank pages need to say “Visas” at the top.
 Pages marked “Amendments and Endorsements” will not be accepted.
-If you are from another country, please contact the Finland and Norway embassy websites for guidelines.
-Information for U.S. citizens can be found at:
+Note: The 12-page U.S. emergency passport is not valid for visa-free entry into Norway.

 As a precaution for lost or misplaced documents you carry on your person during travel, we highly recommend you keep hard and digital backup copies on your phone (either photo or PDF scan), as well as a hard copy left with your emergency contact at home.
 The recommended important documents to copy include, but are not limited to; your passport ID page, travel visa, the front and back of your credit card(s), the airline barcode on your luggage.
 This will greatly expedite getting new ones if necessary – we hope everyone will always keep travel documents close so that losing them will not be an issue.